seasketch/python-sap-map/docs/algorithm.md

 10 / 625 square meters = .016 / square meters
 ```

-This can be read as `.016 per square meter`
+This can be read as `.016 per square meter`.
+In other words, the value or importance is spread over the area equally.

 ![survey sap map](img/survey-polygon-sap.png)